rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

 ## 8. Granular Extension Points

-The high-level C# layer is the primary environment for game development, offering maximum flexibility and extensibility through its adherence to the philosophy of **Modular Component Architecture**.
+The Piece.Framework is the primary environment for game development, offering maximum flexibility and extensibility through its adherence to the philosophy of **Modular Component Architecture**.
 For a complete discussion of this philosophy and extension points across all engine layers, please refer to the [Piece Engine General Design Document](../OVERVIEW.md).

 The main specific extension points of this layer include:

 ### 9.1.
 Dependency Injection (DI) with .NET

-The high-level C# framework is designed to be fully compatible with the .NET Dependency Injection (DI) system.
+The Piece.Framework is designed to be fully compatible with the .NET Dependency Injection (DI) system.
 This is the primary mechanism for configuring and extending the engine, allowing the complete or partial replacement of any core framework subsystem.
 Crucially, this extends to injecting specific implementations of **C++ backends** (like graphics APIs or physics engines) into the intermediate C++ layer.
 By configuring the DI container in the C# host application, developers can seamlessly swap native C++ components without modifying engine source code.
 This includes passing configuration options to these C++ components as detailed in Section 7.

 ### 8.2.
 Extension via Component System